LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 ### ***Acknowledgements***
 This work was supported by the Assistant Secretary for Energy Efficiency and Renewable Energy, Building Technologies Office, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 The authors thank Harry Bergmann and Amir Roth of the Building Technologies Office for their generous support.
 The authors also thank Michael Rossol of NREL for loading the dataset to the Open Energy Data Initiative (OEDI) data lake.

+### ***Additional Information***
+Han Li led the simulations and development of the dataset as well as wrote the manuscript.
+Tianzhen Hong supervised the research effort, designed the simulations and architecture of the dataset, as well as edited the manuscript.
+Zhe Wang co-wrote the manuscript and provided support for the simulations.
+Correspondence and requests for materials should be addressed to [Tianzhen Hong](mailto:thong@lbl.gov) or [Han Li](mailto:hanli@lbl.gov).

 ### ***Disclaimers***
 ![image info](https://i.creativecommons.org/l/by/4.0/88x31.png)